stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 discarding (MA _) x = x
 ```

-The last part, and them most complicated to understand, is the function
+The last part, and the most complicated to understand, is the function
-to create a new mutable array.
-Let's try a wrong implementation first:
+to create (allocate) a new mutable array.
+Let's write a wrong implementation
+first:

 ```idris
 createMutable : (n : Nat) -> a -> MArray n a